+7.5 Primitive Procedures

-7.3.4 Primitive Procedures.
-When an Anglican function is transformed into a Clojure function by fn-cps, two auxiliary parameters are added to the beginning of the parameter list - continuation and state.
-Correspondingly, when a function call is transformed (by cps-of-application or cps-of-apply), the current continuation and the state are passed to the called function.
+When an Anglican function is transformed into a Clojure function, two auxiliary parameters are added to the beginning of the parameter list - continuation and state.
+Correspondingly, when a function call is transformed, the current continuation and the state are passed to the called function.
 Anglican can also call Clojure functions; however, Clojure functions do not expect these auxiliary parameters.
 To allow the mixing of Anglican (CPS-transformed) and Clojure function calls in Anglican code, the Anglican compiler must CPS-transform expressions selectively [12].
 It must be able to recognize 'primitive' (that is, implemented in Clojure rather than in Anglican) functions, and invoke those functions in a direct, not CPS, style.

 Providing an explicit syntax for differentiating between Anglican and Clojure function calls would be cumbersome.
 Another option would be to use meta-data to identify Anglican function calls at runtime.
 However, this would impact performance, and good runtime performance is critical for probabilistic programs.
 The approach taken by Anglican is to maintain a list of unqualified names of primitive functions, as well of namespaces in which all functions are primitive, and recognize primitive functions by name - if a function name is not in the list, the function is an Anglican function.
-Global dynamically-bound variables primitive-procedures and primitive-namespaces contain the initial lists of names and namespaces, correspondingly.
+Global dynamically-bound variables \primitive-procedures\ and \primitive-namespaces\ contain the initial lists of names and namespaces, correspondingly.
 Of course, local bindings can shade global primitive function names.
 For example, first is a Clojure primitive function that takes the first element from an ordered collection such as list and vector, but inside the let block in the following example, first is an Anglican function: